JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     > For an in-depth introduction, see [Managing state](https://developer.android.com/develop/ui/compose/state)
     > in Jetpack Compose documentation.

-2. Follow the IDE's instructions to import the missing dependencies.
+2. Follow the IDE's suggestions to import the missing symbols.
    When multiple imports are suggested, choose `@Composable` options.

 3. Run the application on Android and iOS: